Lessons from Poor Product Development

 How, I asked myself, could that escape the design, testing, and manufacturing system - wouldn't it be obvious?

-I checked how the key was made - the letter and the Page UP were molded in, so it wasn't simply a case of the wrong label being stuck on the key.
-Someone had designed the mold incorrectly, probably starting by copying the information from the other key but only getting as far as changing the letter.
+I checked how the key was made - the letter and the Page UP were molded in (and had to go together), so it wasn't simply a case of the wrong label being stuck on the key.
+Someone had designed the mold incorrectly, probably starting by copying the definition of the other key but only getting as far as changing the letter.

 How could it be missed in test?